renatoathaydes/osgi-run/README.md

 ```
 cd build/osgi
-chmod +x run.sh  # may be necessary in Linux
+chmod +x run.sh  # may be necessary in Linux/Mac
-./run.sh # In Windows, use run.bat, in Mac, use run.command
+./run.sh # In Windows, use run.bat
 ```

 Once the framework starts, type ``lb`` (or ``ps``) to see all bundles installed and running.